urban199/tgdrive/README.md

 - Nama remote diberi prefix MediaStore ID supaya file bernama sama tidak saling menimpa.
 - Android menyimpan signature lokal; index Telegram juga menyimpan SHA-256 untuk memverifikasi file tanpa upload ulang.
 - Ubah folder sync atau hapus data aplikasi jika ingin memulai ulang sinkronisasi.

+## Disclaimer

+This project is provided for **educational and informational purposes only**.

+It is intended to demonstrate programming concepts, software development techniques, API usage, automation, and related technologies.
+Users are responsible for ensuring that their use of this project complies with all applicable laws, regulations, and the terms of service of any third-party service they interact with.

+The author does not encourage or endorse unauthorized access, abuse, circumvention of security measures, or any activity that violates applicable laws or third-party terms of service.

+Use this project responsibly and at your own risk.